ACT Take Back

 For more information visit https://www.kirklees.gov.uk/recyclingsites

-For each trial the partners will study the information collected and look at what worked and what didn’t and consider how they would change and scale up the trials for the future.
+For each trial the partners studied the information collected and looked at what worked and what didn’t.
+They considered how they could change and scale up the trials for the future.

-The information and data from the trials will be sent to WRAP (the Waste and Resouces Action Programme) monthly for analysis.
-This, along with the feedback from the brands and retailers who ran the trials, will be put together into a report which will be published so that the entire fashion industry can learn from the trials that took place.
-The data from these trials will help to shape future schemes and allow us to collect your worn-out clothes in the easiest and most efficient way.
+The information and data from the trials was sent to WRAP (the Waste and Resouces Action Programme) on a monthly basis for analysis.
+This, along with the feedback from the brands and retailers who ran the trials, was put together into a report which was published so that the entire fashion industry can learn from the trials that took place.
+The data from these trials will help to shape future schemes and allow us to collect worn-out clothes in the easiest and most efficient way.

 Long Term Vision